MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

 Errors in MSAL are intended for app developers to troubleshoot and not for displaying to end-users.

 For more information on how to handle errors from MSAL go see [error_design.md](https://github.com/AzureAD/microsoft-authentication-library-for-go/blob/andyohart/managed-identity/apps/errors/error_design.md)
-Returned errors should contain some message to provide you with enough information to understand what has gone wrong
+Returned errors (originating from the managed identity service) contain actionable context that will help you take mitigation steps.

 ### Potential errors